sonusen235/CommandsApp/README.md

 The param "test-data" that i am sending from terminal, I am unable to receive at the controller end.

+Note : Please run this project in ubuntu/linux machines, I tried to run the same project in xampp windows, but getting some issues while setting env variable.

 Please look into this.